kotliary/transfer_test/README.md

 If I fork the repo back to my account, the redirection stops working.
 But after removing the fork, it works again.

 Test if I can make a commit/push from RStudio...
+Works from RStudio using either kotliary/transfer_test or niaid/transfer_test.